Yavne: Archaeology

 Tel Yavne was first excavated in 2005 in a dig headed by Dan Bahat, who unearthed the gate room of the Crusader castle of Ibelin, as well as a vault destroyed with gunpowder by the Mamluks and deeply embedded Crusader walls east of it, all at or around the top of the tell.

-In December 2019, a large number of pottery kilns and 1,200-year-old gold coins which may have been a Palestinian potter's "piggy bank" were unearthed in a juglet by the Israeli Antiquities Authority.
+In December 2019, a large number of pottery kilns and 1,200-year-old gold coins which may have been a local potter's "piggy bank" were unearthed in a juglet by the Israel Antiquities Authority.
 According to archaeologist Robert Kool, the coins date back to the early Abbasid period, about 9th century CE.
 One of the seven coins was minted by Caliph Harun al-Rashid (786–809 CE).
 "These are gold dinars issued by the Aghlabid dynasty that ruled in North Africa.
 Without a doubt this is a wonderful Hanukkah present for us," said Kool.
 In August 2020, Israeli archaeologists discovered 425 complete gold coins, most dating to the Abbasid period around 1,100 years ago.
 In April 2021, archaeologists announced the discovery of a 1,600-year-old multicolored mosaic dated back to the Byzantine period in an industrial area.
 According to IAA archaeologist Elie Haddad, it was the first time that excavators revealed a colored mosaic floor in Yavne.

 The ancient harbour of Yavne, Yavne-Yam (in Arabic Minet Rubin) was identified on the coast.
 Excavations have revealed fortification going back to the Bronze Age Hyksos.
-It was in use from the Middle Bronze Age until the 12th century CE, when it was abandoned. refers to the burning of the harbour and its fleet on the direction of Judas Maccabeus.
+It was in use from the Middle Bronze Age until the 12th century CE, when it was abandoned.

-In 2022, a sling bullet was discovered with the Greek inscription "Victory of Heracles and Hauronas", the two gods were the patrons of the city during the Hellenistic period.